dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`MODEL<n>_STAT_ANALYSIS_DUMP_ROW_TEMPLATE` instead.

    MODEL<n>_STAT_ANALYSIS_DUMP_ROW_TEMPLATE
      Specify the template to use for the stat_analysis dump_row file.
 A user customized template to use for the dump_row file.
 If left blank and a dump_row file is requested, a default version will be used.
-This is optional in the METplus configuration file for running with :term:`LOOP_ORDER` = times.

      | *Used by:*  StatAnalysis